Come explore Hamilton's trails!

 Points of Interest

-Bayfront Park existed originally as a former industrial landfill site under private ownership.
+- Bayfront Park - Bayfront Park existed originally as a former industrial landfill site under private ownership.
 In 1984, the City of Hamilton expropriated the land for use as a public park.
 In 1992/93, the site was remediated and transformed into a versatile public green space.
-Park features include a 1.5 kilometre multi-use asphalt pathway, naturalized areas of shrub, trees and wildflowers, a public boat launch, grass amphitheater, beach area, expansive lawn area, and a parking lot with an elevated observation desk.
+Park features include a 1.5 kilometre multi-use asphalt pathway, naturalized areas of shrub, trees and wildflowers, a public boat launch, grass amphitheatre, beach area, expansive lawn area, and a parking lot with an elevated observation desk.
 Since its opening in 1993, this site has become one of the City's most popular parks.

 - Millennium Partnership Program